ShivamxPawale/Blockchain-Student-Verification-System/README.md

 🔹 Key Features:
 Admin Registration & Login – Admins can register and manage student authentication.
-Student Registration – Students are registered with a Unique Hash Identifier (UHI) stored on both SQL database & Blockchain.
+Student Registration – Students are registered with a Unique Hash Identifier (UHI) stored on both SQL database & Blockchain and sent to student on their respective e-mail.
-Blockchain Verification – When a student tries to join a meeting, their
+Blockchain Verification – When a student tries to join a meeting, their authenticity is verified using UHI and student name.